42ama/ExportOutlookCalendarToExcel/README.md

 Users also have the option to select the **Choose date range** option and manually specify the period of dates to be exported.

+## Unsupported (features for future releases)
+- Export for recurring events other then daily and weekly.
+- Export for events with several recurrance rules.

 ## Licensed Libraries Used in This Project
 - EPPlus (under https://polyformproject.org/licenses/noncommercial/1.0.0/)